MrBrunotte/Vacation-Explorer/readme.md

 3) In the *Clone with HTTPs section* clone URL for the repository.
 4) Open Git Bash in your local platform.
 5) Change the current working directory to the location where you want the cloned directory to be made.
-6) Type git clone, and then paste the URL that was copied in step 5: [My git clone](https://github.com/MrBrunotte/Vacation-Explorer.git)
+6) Type git clone, and then paste the URL that was copied in step 5: URL https://github.com/MrBrunotte/Vacation-Explorer.git
 7) After pressing **ENTER** your local clone of my project is created.

 I have puplished the source code built from the master branch using **GitHub Pages**.